-5 strategies to improve the member experience
+5 strategies on how to improve the member experience

 While many Americans get health insurance through their employers, the Affordable Care Act’s marketplaces give consumers without job-based coverage more options than ever before for health insurance.

 Ensure your onboarding and welcoming process is up to par.
 Research shows that new health plan members (less than 12 months’ enrollment) generally rate their overall satisfaction with their health plan lower than members who have been with the plan for at least a year.
 Health plans must ensure their onboarding process involves education on how to access information, locate in-network physicians and other providers, and contact customer support.
-Plans should also work to make sure that new members are aware of the plan’s specific benefits and features.
-Surveying members within the first year of membership can help health plans identify pain points and areas to improve.
+Health plans should also work to make sure that new members are aware of the plan’s specific benefits and features.
+Surveying health plan members within the first year of membership can help health plans identify pain points and areas to improve.

 Be proactive.
 Health plans have oodles of data at their fingertips—and they can use that data to identify patients at risk of having a bad experience.
-For example, if a plan notices that a member with diabetes hasn’t been refilling prescriptions or seeing their doctor, the plan can take steps to close those gaps in care.
-The key is to be proactive, rather than waiting until members experience a health crisis.
+For example, if a plan notices that a health plan member with diabetes hasn’t been refilling prescriptions or seeing their doctor, the plan can take steps to close those gaps in care.
+The key is to be proactive, rather than waiting until health plan members experience a health crisis.

 Reframe experience in the context of diversity, equity, and inclusion (DEI).
-Every member is different, which is why health plans must look at experience through a DEI lens.
+Every health plan member is different, which is why health plans must look at experience through a DEI lens.
 Many member surveys don’t include questions that consider socioeconomic status, race, ethnic background, and other important factors.

 But health plans “need to cast their nets wider, utilizing broader data-mapping tools to understand behaviors and trends,” according to Tejal Gandhi, MD, Press Ganey’s Chief Safety and Transformation Officer, in Healthcare Business Today.
 “To get the best information, member surveys must be designed to be more inclusive—or, with more than one type of member in mind.
 Working to develop new survey questions for members and patients that assess a variety of topics—such as the presence of social determinants, or access to technology—ultimately helps health plan leaders do a better job of identifying gaps.”